DonP1r3lly/Keylogger-Python-/README.md

 - Use Decryptor.exe with the key and one new file will be created with the clean data.

 # 4. Master
 -Reserved.
 Not detectable.
-RCE on W11,W10,W7
+Works on W11,W10,W7

 Demo available for business contacts only